james-d-mitchell/mt3501-lnotes-generator/content/09-diagonal.md

 :::

 ::: {.cor}
-Suppose that $T: V \to V$ is a linear transformation over an
+Suppose that $T: V \longrightarrow V$ is a linear transformation over an
 $n$-dimensional vector space $V$.
 Then the following hold:

 1.  if the characteristic polynomial of $T$ has $n$ distinct roots, then